NStanley0524/Breast_Cancer_Power_BI/README.md

 ![Screenshot 2024-06-20 191530](https://github.com/NStanley0524/Breast_Cancer_Power_BI/assets/169830658/2ff36891-4188-489d-b0c1-2f6219edeb6a)

-The above data shows that 80% of patients survived breast cancer, while 20% of patients didnt make it
+This chart shows the distribution of patient status among patients diagnosed with breast cancer.
+Specifically, it shows that 80% of patients survived breast cancer, while 20% of patients didnt make it

 ## Histology of Patients